Robert Frost - Two roads diverged in a wood

 From the classroom to the dorm room

-Frost designs travel well into the next stage of life.
-The same student who studied 'The Road Not Taken' in tenth grade often wants it on the wall of their first dorm room — a reminder of who they decided to be.
-Pairing it with the Wanderlust design, built around Frost's line about miles to go before I sleep, creates a small literary corner that bridges the classroom and the wider world ahead.
+Frost designs travel remarkably well into the next stage of life.
+The same student who studied 'The Road Not Taken' in tenth grade often wants it on the wall of their first dorm room — a reminder of who they decided to be just as they step into a season full of new choices.
+Pairing it with a Wanderlust design built around Frost's line about miles to go before I sleep creates a small literary corner that bridges the classroom and the wider world ahead.

-For parents, a Frost print makes a meaningful graduation gift: a poem the student already knows, given new weight at the exact moment they're standing at their own fork in the road.
+For parents, a Frost print makes a deeply meaningful graduation gift: a poem the student already knows, given fresh weight at the exact moment they are standing at their own fork in the road.
+There is something powerful about handing a young person words they first met in a classroom, now offered as a blessing for the path ahead.
+It says, you are ready to choose, and I trust you to choose well.

 Shop the poster →